BMDSoftware/MMIR/README.md

 		    #mandatory with annotations
 		    "homography": homography_matrix like OpenCV.findHomography(),
 		    #optional
+		    #If any of these optional keys are unused, they may return a None value in the dictionary.
-		    "f_mov": Image in BGR with the features find it in the moving image, "f_fix": Image in BGR with the features find it in the fixing image, "lineMatch": Image in BGR with the line matches, }
+		    "f_mov": Image in BGR with the features find it in the moving image, "f_fix": Image in BGR with the features find it in the fixing image, "lineMatch": Image in BGR with the line matches, "messages": string characters with the error information (in case the execution was not correct) }

 		return results